gitbls/sdm/Docs/Command-Details.md

 * `--update-plugins` &mdash; Typically for sdm development use only.
 When plugins are used during an sdm burn, they are run from the copy in the source IMG.
 This switch causes sdm to look for newer updates on the host system, and update the burn target before running the plugins.
 * `--vncbase` *base* &mdash; Set the base port for VNC virtual desktops; RealVNC Console service is not changed.
 * `--wifi-country` *countryname* &mdash; Specify the name of the country to use for the WiFi Country setting.
 See /usr/share/zoneinfo/iso3166.tab for the complete WiFi Country code list.
 Also see the `--l10n` command switch which will extract the current WiFi Country setting from /etc/wpa_supplicant/wpa_supplicant.conf or /etc/wpa_supplicant/wpa_supplicant-wlan0.conf on the system on which sdm is running.
 * `--wpa` *conffile* &mdash; Specify the wpa_supplicant.conf file to use.
-You can either specify your wpa_supplicant.conf on the command line, or copy it into your image in your sdm-customphase script.
+You can either specify your wpa_supplicant.conf on the command line, or copy it into your image in a plugin or Custom Phase script.
 See the sample sdm-customphase for an example. `--wpa` can also be specified when burning the SD Card.

-* `--nowpa` &mdash; Use this to tell sdm that you really meant to not provide a wpa_supplicant.conf file.
-You must either specify `--wpa` or `--nowpa` when customizing an IMG.
-This is useful if you want to build SD Cards for different networks.
-You can use `--nowpa` when you customize the IMG, and then specify `--wpa` *conffile* when burning the SD Card.
-* `--xapps` *xapplist* &mdash; Like `--apps`, but specifies the list of apps to install when `--poptions xapps` is specified.
+  If used in conjunction with the `network` plugin, the wpa_supplicant.conf specified on the command line overrides the plugin.
+Note that wpa_supplicant is not used with Network Manager.
+See <a href="Docs/Plugin.md#network">network plugin</a> for details
 * `--xmb` *n* &mdash; Specify the number of MB to extend the image.
 The default is 2048 (MB), which is 2GB.
 You may need to increase this depending on the number of packages you choose to install in Phase 1.
 If the image isn't large enough, package installations will fail.
 If the image is too large, it will consume more disk space, and burning the image to an SD Card will take longer.

 ## Customization switches that can be used with --burn